#Partner Guides

 |---|---|---|---|

-/clients | Provision client profiles and assign partner users | View assigned clients | See Clients. |
+/clients | Provision client profiles and assign partner users | View assigned clients | See Clients.
+Provisioning controls are reached through Partner team. |

-/projects | Edit drafts, publish, restore versions, and manage implemented runtime-domain controls where enabled | View project workspace | See Projects. |
+/projects (Implementation) | Edit drafts, publish, restore versions, and manage implemented runtime-domain controls where enabled | View project workspace | See Projects.
+Compliance deep-links into the Projects Govern section. |

-/outbound-campaigns | Create and manage campaigns, imports, validation, launch controls, and reporting for assigned clients | View safe campaign status and reports | See Outbound Campaigns. |
+/outbound-campaigns (Implementation) | Create and manage campaigns, imports, validation, launch controls, and reporting for assigned clients | View safe campaign status and reports | See Outbound Campaigns. |

-/integrations | Manage API keys; webhook/API and integration routes are available where enabled | View API-key inventory and enabled integration summaries | See Integrations. |
+/integrations | Manage API keys, webhooks, SSO, SCIM, and provider connections where enabled (Plugins & tools, API keys, Webhooks, SSO, SCIM, Provider connections tabs) | View integration inventory and enabled summaries | See Integrations. |

 #Keep Internal Detail Internal